augmentedstartups/AS-One/README.md

 ## 1. Introduction

-Asone is a python wrapper for multiple detection and tracking algorithms all at one place.
+AS-One is a python wrapper for multiple detection and tracking algorithms all at one place.
 Different trackers such as `ByteTrack`, `DeepSort` or `NorFair` can be integrated with different versions of `YOLO` with minimum lines of code.
 This python wrapper provides YOLO models in both `ONNX` and `PyTorch` versions.
 We plan to offer support for future versions of YOLO when they get released.

 This is One Library for most of your computer vision needs.

+If you would like to dive deeper into YOLO Object Detection and Tracking, then check out our [courses](https://www.augmentedstartups.com/store) and [projects](https://store.augmentedstartups.com)

 ## 2. Prerequisite